crisarenas/Heartbeat_Classification/README.md

 # Want to test your heart?
 * Go to the folder `inputsound/my_set/` and upload your .wav audios.

-* Then, after running every cell in the Neural_Network notebook, you will see a title that sais "LOADING MY OWN DATA".
+* Then, navigate to "LOADING MY OWN DATA" in the notebook named "5_Predictions".

 * Insert the path for your audio file and get your diagnosis (don't panic if it is not normal, this is not a doctor).